mvaltas/devcli/CONTRIBUTING.rst

   of the command.

 - **Proximity**: Information on how to work with a system should be close to the system itself.
+That why '.devcli' is he mechanics of extending, each system automation can define their own commands.

 - **Interfacing**: *devcli* serves as an interface to other systems.
 As such, it should provide the features necessary to help create and diagnose these interfaces, rather than functioning as the system itself.

-- **Disposability**: Under any circumstance, the system which *devcli* interfaces should not rely on it to work.
+- **Disposability**: Removing it should not be detrimental to the system itself.
-  It is meant to help developers, not to be the part of the system.
-Removing it should not be detrimental to the system itself.
+  Under any circumstance, the system which *devcli* interfaces with should not rely on it to work.
+This tool is meant to help developers, not to be the part of the system it automates.